great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_dynamically_load_evaluation_parameters_from_a_database.md

 ### 1. Add a new SqlAlchemy Query Store to your Data Context

-A SqlAlchemy Query Store acts as a bridge that can query a SqlAlchemy-connected database and return the result of the query to be available for an evaluation parameter.
+A SqlAlchemy Query <TechnicalTag tag="store" text="Store" /> acts as a bridge that can query a SqlAlchemy-connected database and return the result of the query to be available for an evaluation parameter.

 Find the ``stores`` section in your ``great_expectations.yml`` file, and add the following configuration for a new store called "my_query_store".
 You can add and reference multiple Query Stores with different names.